mdcao/japsa/README.md

 Convenient scripts (like install by make) would be added soon.

 ### Authors and Contributors
-Japsa is currently maintained by  Minh Duc Cao (@mdcao)and Son Hoang Nguyen](https://github.com/hsnguyen).
+Japsa is currently maintained by  Minh Duc Cao (@mdcao) and [Son Hoang Nguyen](https://github.com/hsnguyen).
 The following people (in alphatical order) have contributed to the development of Japsa, including ideas, algorithms, implementation, documentation and feedback: